- Lovely, bright color screen

-You're still getting that module and AMOLED screen that you can pop out if you prefer to charge it up without the strap on or you want to change the strap.
+You're still getting that module and AMOLED screen that you can pop out if you prefer to charge it up without the strap on or if you want to change the strap.
 We had an additional blue strap to go with the standard black one included, which made the largely unchanged design feel a bit more fun and not so bland to wear.

 You're now getting a smaller 46.5mm case compared to the 47mm one on the 7, which actually means it's dropped down closer to the size of the Mi Band 5.
 It's slightly thinner than the 6, but with the same materials in use, it doesn't feel hugely different using or wearing the 7 compared to the last two versions.

-Xiaomi isn't budging from the 5ATM water resistant rating we got on the 5, which does still make it suitable for swimming and showering.
+Xiaomi isn't budging from the 5ATM water-resistant rating we got on the 5, which does still make it suitable for swimming and showering.

 Xiaomi Mi Band 7: Sports tracking

-The Mi Band 7 is a fitness tracker first and foremost, but it's seeking to offer more than something that deals in steps, sleep and heart rate.
+The Mi Band 7 is a fitness tracker first and foremost, but it's seeking to offer more than something that deals in steps, sleep, and heart rate.
 It now wants to offer 'professional workout analysis' to put it in Xiaomi's words.

 What does that mean exactly?
-Well, it's now promising the kind of information that sports watches from Garmin, Polar and Coros provide to help you better understand and manage your training if you're using this budget tracker as a training tool.
+Well, it's now promising the kind of information that sports watches from Garmin, Polar, and Coros provide to help you better understand and manage your training if you're using this budget tracker as a training tool.

 These insights include VO2 Max estimates, training load and training effect data and it also offers recommendations on recovery post-workout.

-Along with those insights, it's offering tracking for over 110 sports modes, automatic exercise tracking for outdoor runs, walks and treadmill runs, rowing and elliptical time when you're back indoors.
+Along with those insights, it's offering tracking for over 110 sports modes, automatic exercise tracking for outdoor runs, walks, and treadmill runs, rowing and elliptical time when you're back indoors.

 The reliability of those new insights relies heavily on the data that's powering them.
-In this case, how well the Band 7 can track your exercise and heart rate.
+In this case, how well the Band 7 can track your exercise and heart rate?
 From that point of view, we'd say the Band 7 does an okay job.